Extending Conventional LiDAR Metrics to Better Evaluate Advanced Sensor Systems

 By Luis Dussan, Blair LaCorte, Barry Behnken, and Allan Steinhardt

 As the autonomous vehicle market matures, sensor and perception engineers have become increasingly sophisticated in how they evaluate system efficiency, reliability, and performance.
-Many industry leaders have recognized that conventional metrics for LiDAR data collection (such as frame rate, full frame resolution, and detection range) currently used for evaluating performance no longer adequately measure the effectiveness of sensors to solve real-world use cases that underlie autonomous driving.
+Many industry leaders have recognized that conventional metrics for LiDAR data collection (such as frame rate, full frame resolution, and detection range) no longer adequately measure the effectiveness of sensors to solve real-world use cases that underlie autonomous driving.

-First generation LiDAR sensors passively search a scene and detect objects using background patterns that are fixed in both time (no ability to enhance with a faster revisit) and in space (no ability to apply extra resolution to high interest areas like the road surface or intersections).
-A new class of advanced solid-state LiDAR sensors enable intelligent information capture that expands their capabilities and moves from passive “search” or detection of objects to active search, and in many cases to the actual acquisition and classification attributes of objects in real time.
+First generation LiDAR sensors passively search a scene and detect objects using background patterns that are fixed in both time (no ability to enhance with a faster revisit) and in space (no ability to apply extra resolution to high interest areas like the road surface or pedestrians).
+A new class of advanced solid-state LiDAR sensors enable intelligent information capture that expands their capabilities – moving from “passive search” or detection of objects to “active search,” and in many cases, to the actual acquisition of classification attributes of objects in real time.

-Because these early generation LiDARs used these fixed raster scans, the industry adopted very simplistic performance metrics that did not capture all the nuances of the sensor requirements needed to enable AVs.
-In response, many industry leaders including AEye, are proposing the consideration of three new corresponding metrics for extending LiDAR evaluation.
-Specifically: extending the metric of frame rate to include intra-frame object revisit rate; extending the metric of resolution to capture instantaneous enhanced resolution; and enhancing detection range to reflect the more critically important object classification range.
+Because early generation LiDARs use fixed raster scans, the industry adopted very simplistic performance metrics that don’t capture all the nuances of the sensor requirements needed to enable AVs.
+In response, many industry leaders, including AEye, are proposing the consideration of three new corresponding metrics for extending LiDAR evaluation.
+Specifically: extending the metric of frame rate to include object revisit rate; extending the metric of resolution to capture instantaneous resolution; and extending detection range to reflect the more critically important object classification range.

-We are proposing that these new metrics be used in conjunction with existing measurements of basic camera, radar, and passive LiDAR performance as they measure a sensor’s ability to intelligently enhance perception and create a more complete evaluation of a sensor system’s efficacy in improving the safety and performance in real-world scenarios.
+We are proposing that these new metrics be used in conjunction with existing measurements of basic camera, radar, and passive LiDAR performance.
+These extended metrics measure a sensor’s ability to intelligently enhance perception and create a more complete evaluation of a sensor system’s efficacy in improving the safety and performance of autonomous vehicles in real-world scenarios.

 Our industry has leveraged proven frameworks from advanced robotic vision research and applied them to LiDAR-specific product architectures.
-One that has proven to be both versatile and instructive has been work around object identification that connects search, acquisition (or classification), and action.
+One framework, “Search, Acquire [or classify], and Act,” has proven to be both versatile and instructive relative to object identification.

 - Search is the ability to detect any and all objects without the risk of missing anything.

-- Continue scan for new objects (no enhanced information needed)
+- Continue scan for new objects with no enhanced information required;

-- Continue scan but also interrogate the object further and gather more information on an acquired object’s attributes to enable classification
+- Continue scan and interrogate the object further, gathering more information on an acquired object’s attributes to enable classification;

-- Continue scan but also continue to track an object classified as currently non-threatening
+- Continue scan and track an object classified as non-threatening;

-- Continue scan but the control system is going to take evasive action.
+- Continue scan and instruct the control system to take evasive action.

 Rethinking the Metrics

-Makers of automotive LiDAR systems are frequently asked about their frame rate, and whether or not their technology has the ability to detect objects with 10 percent reflectivity at some range (often 230 meters).
-We believe these benchmarks are required, but insufficient as they don’t capture critical details such as the size of the target, speed at which it needs to be detected and recognized, or the cost of collecting that information.
+Makers of automotive LiDAR systems are frequently asked about their frame rate, and whether or not their technology has the ability to detect objects with 10% reflectivity at some range (often 230 meters).
+We believe these benchmarks are required, but insufficient as they don’t capture critical details, such as the size of the target, the speed at which it needs to be detected and recognized, or the cost of collecting that information.
 We believe it would be productive for the industry to adopt a more holistic approach when it comes to assessing LiDAR systems for automotive use.
-Additionally, we make the argument that we must look at metrics as they relate to a perception system in general, rather than as an individual point sensor and ask ourselves: “What information would enable a perception system to make better, faster decisions?”
-Below, we have outlined the three conventional LiDAR metrics with recommendations on how to extend these metrics.
+We argue that we must look at metrics as they relate to a perception system in general, rather than as an individual point sensor, and ask ourselves: “What information would enable a perception system to make better, faster decisions?”
+In this white paper, we outline the three conventional LiDAR metrics with recommendations on how to extend them.